Jelly-RDF/pyjelly/docs/networkx-integration.md

 ## Parse graph, show it

-Let's say we have a graph in `.jelly` fromat and wanted some insight into it.
+Let's say we have a graph in `.jelly` format and wanted some insight into it.

 We can easily load it: